pyweekorg/docs/docs/rules.rst

 2. Entries are to be written "from scratch"
 -------------------------------------------

+You may not use any existing personal non-public codebases, even for reference.

+You may use an existing library if:

+1. It contains no game logic:

+* No hard-coded artwork/sound/plot/dialogue choices

+2. It is also made available and accessible to other entrants:

+* It is documented.
+This must include, at a minimum:

+  * API documentation for all APIs that you use
+  * An overview or examples that express "the value proposition" - what a user can expect to find in the libray or accomplish with it.
+* It was released in its current form more than 30 days before the competition.
+* It is released under an `OSI-approved open source license`_.

+.. _`OSI-approved open source license`: https://opensource.org/licenses/alphabetical

 The intent of this rule is to provide a level playing-field for all entrants.
 This has a number of aspects: